 Chocolate Zucchini Bread

 This double chocolate zucchini bread is moist, fudgy, and delicious.
 In the summertime, it’s my favorite way to satisfy a chocolate craving.
-It tastes just as decadent as a rich chocolate cake, but it’s made with healthier ingredients like whole wheat flour, maple syrup, and zucchini.
+It tastes just as decadent as a rich chocolate cake, but it’s packed with shredded zucchini.
 Eating your vegetables has never tasted so good!

 Like my classic zucchini bread recipe, this recipe makes two loaves.
 They disappear pretty quickly in our house, but if you have extra, pop one loaf in the freezer for another day, or share it with a friend!
 They (and you) will love this chocolate zucchini bread.